jfox1620/Portfolio/JSG Clickstream Analytics/README.md

 ## Project Overview

-JSG Clickstream Analytics is a real-time clickstream data pipeline designed to capture anonymized user engagement events from a live website.
-The website belongs to the Christian nonprofit [Jesus Said Go](https://www.jesus-said-go.com), where I volunteer.
+JSG Clickstream Analytics is a real-time clickstream data pipeline designed to capture anonymized user engagement events from a live production website.
+The website belongs to the Christian nonprofit [Jesus Said Go](https://www.jesus-said-go.com), where I volunteer, allowing this project to operate on real user traffic rather than synthetic or demo data.

-The pipeline streams events through a messaging system, stores raw data in a NoSQL database, and delivers curated analytics in a cloud data warehouse.
-This project demonstrates real-world data engineering patterns while remaining cost-effective and portfolio-ready.
+The pipeline collects client-side interaction events, streams them through a messaging layer, persists raw events in a NoSQL datastore, and delivers curated, query-optimized analytics to a cloud data warehouse for reporting and visualization.
+The system is designed to reflect real-world data engineering patterns while remaining cost-effective, serverless, and suitable for a portfolio project.

-**Problem Statement & Design Principles:**

-Nonprofits often lack tools to understand how users engage with their websites.
-Clickstream data, including page views, button clicks, and navigation, provides actionable insights for content and outreach.
+This project emphasizes reliability, scalability, and analytical usefulness over raw volume, demonstrating how modern cloud-native components can be composed into a practical analytics platform.

+**Problem Statement:**

+Many nonprofits lack visibility into how users interact with their websites beyond basic page view counts.
+Without structured clickstream data, it is difficult to understand content engagement, navigation behavior, or the effectiveness of calls to action such as subscriptions or donations.

-This project addresses that need with a lightweight, privacy-aware pipeline using streaming and cloud-native components.
+This project addresses that gap by implementing a lightweight, privacy-aware clickstream pipeline that captures meaningful interaction data and transforms it into actionable analytics using modern streaming and data warehouse technologies.

-**Key Principles:**
+**Design Principles:**

-- Separation of concerns: ingestion, streaming, raw storage, analytics
+- **Separation of concerns** : ingestion, streaming, raw storage, transformation, and analytics are handled by distinct components
-- Cost awareness: free-tier friendly
+- **Cost awareness** : designed to operate within free-tier or low-cost cloud limits
-- Privacy by design: no PII collected
+- **Privacy by design** : no personally identifiable information (PII) is collected
-- Production-inspired architecture: demonstrates multiple layers and trade-offs
+- **Production-inspired architecture** : reflects real-world trade-offs in reliability, extensibility, and maintainability
+- **Analytics-first modeling** : events and schema are designed with downstream analysis in mind

 ---